pshankinclarke/valkey-nim/readme.md

 waitFor main()
 ```

-There is also a synchronous version of the client, that can be created using the `connectValkey()` procedure rather than `connectValkeyAsync()`.
+There is also a synchronous version of the client that can be created using the `connectValkey()` procedure rather than `connectValkeyAsync()`.

 ## License

-Copyright (C) 2015, 2017 Dominik Picheta and contributors.
-Forked and adapted for Valkey by Parker Shankin-Clarke.
-All rights reserved.
+Released under the MIT License, the same license as `nim-lang/redis` when this project was forked.